 Did you know computer-based testing can be used as an instructional tool and not just as a summative assessment of student learning?
-Not only that, but it can also provide explanations on how ExamSoft can be used as formative assessments for student learning.
+It’s true!
+The quick videos below will explain three different ways ExamSoft's testing platform can be used as formative assessment tool for student learning.

 Want to make class active?
 Flip, perhaps?
 Turn your class into active learning sessions that prompt students to engage with content in meaningful and fun ways.
 How?
 Give students content to review before coming to class while including a pre-class ExamSoft formative assessment exercise.
 Learn the details and educational benefits in the short video below!